Bioconductor/bioconductor.org/content/help/newsletters/2015_October.md

   cogena is a workflow for co-expressed gene-set enrichment analysis.

-  - add pipeline for drug discovery and drug repositioning based on the cogena workflow.
+  - Add pipeline for drug discovery and drug repositioning based on the cogena workflow.
 Candidate drugs can be predicted based on the gene expression of disease-related data, or other similar drugs can be identified based on the gene expression of drug-related data.
 Moreover, the drug mode of action can